art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ### The Conventions

-* Load Order
+* Basic Loading Order (order of 'require' statements)
   * files are required before directories
   * files and directories are required in alphanumeric order
+* Special Directory and File Names
+  * Underscore prefixes (names matching: `/^_+/`)
+    * All underscores at the beginning of the name are removed after sorting.
+    * I.E. The module-name for these files and directories does not included the underscore prefix
+    * NOTE: underscores are sorted before (almost) everything else.
+Adding one or more underscores to a name allows you to force some files or directories to load before others.
-* Single-dash `/^-/` prefixed files & directories
+  * Single-dash prefixed (names matching: `/^-[^-]/`)
     * required but not added to namespace
     * required before all other files and directories
       * -files are all required first, then -directories
-* Double-dash `/^--/` prefixed files & directories
+  * Double-dash prefixed (names matching: `/^--/`)
     * not required
     * 100% ignored by neptune-namespaces
-* One or more prefixed underscores `/^_+/` files & directories
-  * All underscores at the beginning of the name are removed after sorting.
-  * I.E. The module-name for these files and directories does not included the underscore prefix
-  * NOTE: underscores are sorted before (almost) everything else.
-Adding one or more underscores to a name allows you to force some files or directories to load before others.
+* File names which match their parent directory names (after removing any underscore prefixes)
+  * are merged into the namespace class via: `namespace.includeInNamespace(...)`
 * Directory and files with the same name after stripping any underscore prefixes
   * Only the file is required.